 down handy metal rungs into the natural freezer!
 The next day we’ll be trying our hand in the fun-natured sport of disc golf, before mounting our bikes and zipping through the forested trails in Errol, New Hampshire.

 Volunteering time and energy to the organizations that manage public parks and forests is tantamount to those areas’ health – and the public’s ability to enjoy them.
 We will dedicate two full days to tackling some of the threats to Lily Bay State Park – including the health of its rivers and the maintenance of its trails.

-Note: Each week there will be some designated free time in a town or city so that you can catch up on email and laundry, relax and have your own independent experiences with others in the group.
+*Each week there will be some designated free time in a town or city so that you can catch up on email and laundry, rest, and explore independently with others in the group.